Goodspeed Opera House

 By Tom Holehan

 Connecticut Critics Circle

-“Gypsy” has already been extended at the Goodspeed Opera House, 6 Main Street in East Haddam through Sunday, June 25th.
-For further information and ticket reservations, call the theatre box office at 860.873.8668 or visit: www.goodspeed.org.
+“Dreamgirls” continues at the Goodspeed Opera House through December 30th.
+For further information and ticket reservations call the theatre box office at 860.873.8668 or visit: www.goodspeed.org.

-Tom Holehan is Co-chairman of the Connecticut Critics Circle and Artistic Director of Stratford’s Square One Theatre Company.
+Tom Holehan is one of the founders of the Connecticut Critics Circle, a frequent contributor to WPKN Radio’s “State of the Arts” program and the Stratford Crier and Artistic Director of Stratford’s Square One Theatre Company.
 He welcomes comments at: email@example.com.
-His reviews and other theatre information can be found on the Connecticut Critics Circle website: www.ctcritics.org.
+His reviews and other theatre information can be found on the Connecticut Critics Circle website: www.ctcritics.com.